gramineproject/graphene/Documentation/howto-doc.rst

-2. In reST, do not use ``autodoxygen`` directives, and especially do not use ``.. doxygenfile::``, because documentation should be written as prose, not a |nbsp| coredump.
+2. In reST, do not use ``autodoxygen`` directives, and especially do not use ``.. doxygenfile::``, because documentation should be written as prose, not a |~| coredump.
 Write an explanation, how the things go together and place the ``.. doxygenfunction::`` directives where aproppriate.

 Further reading